Last Content Update:

 Stormwater Quality Management

-Updated September 2023 – As the fall season draws near, the City of East Chicago would like to request assistance from its residents in keeping all storm drains clear of leaf litter.
+Updated December 2023 – As leaves fall, the City of East Chicago would like to request assistance from its residents in keeping all storm drains clear of leaf litter.
 Proper disposal of fallen leaves is vital for the health of our storm drain systems.

 Information on The City's Bagless Leaf Collection Program can be found by clicking

 NOVEMBER 16TH IS NATIONAL STORMWATER DAY!

 November 16th marks the 33rd birthday of the NPDES Phase I Municipal Separate Storm Sewer System (MS4) program, making this a major day in the stormwater sector.